sanskrit/raw_etexts_english/jyotiSham/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 itt:1 1 1 1 1

-nible 5.–Stars of the Naksatra divisions.
+nible 5.–Stars of the Nakṣatra divisions.

 Positions of the Junction Stars of Naksatta Divisions of the Siddhantas,